Russian fighter jet forces down U.S. military drone over Black Sea, U.S. says

 U.S. objects strongly, summons Russian ambassador

-President Biden was briefed on the collision earlier this morning, according to John Kirby, spokesman for the National Security Council.
+President Biden was briefed on the collision Tuesday morning, according to John Kirby, spokesman for the National Security Council.

-But Kirby said this one was noteworthy due to the "unsafe" and "reckless" way the Russian pilots carried it out.
+But Kirby said this one was noteworthy because of the "unsafe" and "reckless" way the Russian pilots carried it out.

-In Washington, the State Department said it had summoned the Russian ambassador in order to voice U.S. objections.
+In Washington, the State Department summoned Russian Ambassador Anatoly Antonov in order to voice U.S. objections.
 And in Moscow, U.S. Ambassador Lynne Tracy conveyed a "strong message" to the Russian Ministry of Foreign Affairs.

+Speaking to reporters outside the State Department, Antonov reiterated that the Russians didn't use any weapons against the drone.
+He said that the Russians had identified a zone for their "special military operation" and that the U.S. drone had no business being where it was.

+"What will be the reaction of the United States if you see such Russian drone very close, for example, to San Francisco or New York?
+What will be the reaction of the United States?
+For me, it is clear," he said.

 But Biden has also stressed that the U.S. has no intention of becoming directly involved in a military confrontation with Russia.

-Greg Myre reported from Washington; Charles Maynes from Russia; Michele Kelemen contributed reporting from the State Department
+Greg Myre reported from Washington, and Charles Maynes from Russia; Michele Kelemen contributed reporting from the State Department.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.